 (2) According to Article 17 of the Tax Code, the term non-commercial organization includes all legal entities that do not seek to gain profit as the main purpose of their activities and do not distribute income (profits) among their members.
 Through registration, NGOs accrue rights as a legal entity and the status of a non-commercial organization.
 All non-commercial organizations, irrespective of their organizational legal form, are exempt from the following taxes:

-- corporate income (profit) tax (Article 126 of the Tax Code);
+- corporate income (profit) tax, except where NGOs carry out commercial activities (Article 126 of the Tax Code);

 - value-added tax, with some exceptions (Article 197 of the Tax Code);

 - corporate property tax (Article 265 of the Tax Code);

 - land tax (Article 279 of the Tax Code);